vbpf/ebpf-verifier/README.md

 ```bash
 brew install llvm cmake boost yaml-cpp
 ```
-The system llvm currently comes with Clang 15, which isn't enough to compile the ebpf-verifier as it depends on C++20.
+The system llvm currently comes with Clang 15, which isn't enough to compile the ebpf-verifier, as it depends on C++20.
 Brew's llvm comes with Clang 17.

 #### Make:
 ```